Tebybee8/MECA470_AgPods/README.md

 The inverse Kinematics of this robot...

-## 4. Coppelia Simulation
+## 4. CoppeliaSim Model

-The Coppelia Simulation which proves that our algorithms facilitate the designated system requirements...
+The CoppeliaSim Model And explanation of Childscript...

 ## 5. Appendix